betza3500-lab/betza/README.md

 # Betza

 A full-stack betting/prediction application for tournament competitions.
 The backend serves data from Google Sheets via REST API, while the frontend provides a Vue.js interface for participants to view results, predictions, and statistics.
+Login is intergrated with Google.

 ## Prerequisites